ng2-ui/sticky/README.md

 # @ngui/sticky
 position: sticky implementaion in Angular2

+## NOTE: NOT-MATAINED.
+Accepting volunteers and ready to transfer full power to who wants to maintain this repo.

 ## IMPORTANT NOTICE
 After 0.7.0 or higher, ng2-sticky has been changed to @ngui/sticky.
 Here are the changes;